Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 o Share benefits from making changes.
 For example, renaming could give us an opportunity to recognize local community members that have had a positive impact on Fairfax City.
 A ceremony could be held to honor those individuals, and a cash prize to those whose street name proposals are selected.
 We could also direct the rebranding work to local businesses and residents."

-Joyce about 2 years ago
+Joyce over 2 years ago

 When we consider renaming streets, let's focus on those that are recognizable as associated solely with the Confederacy or slavery.
 For example, why change a name which, when taken in a neutral context, will be assumed by many (including myself) to be honoring the World War II heroes who stormed the cliffs at Normandy (Rangers) or risked their lives behind enemy lines (Raiders).
 Similarly, why rename a street named after a color of lipstick?
 Why not name a street after a wanderer or traveler?
 My point is: remove the offensive names (Confederate, Plantation, Mosby, Reb) and the other names will not hearken to slavery or the Confederacy.
 Another example is Singleton.
 When I try to associate (on a Google search) Singleton to slavery or the Confederacy (since I am not familiar with the name) I get a family in South Carolina which owned a plantation and slaves or the middle name of John S. Mosby.
 I do not know if either is the reason for the street name, but neither is a very compelling argument for changing the street name.

-Jim Roberts about 2 years ago
+Jim Roberts over 2 years ago

 I want to comment on the renaming of streets.
 I don't think Ranger should be renamed.
 There are many rangers from Ranger Rick to the Lone Ranger.
 Neither should Scarlet be renamed.
 It is a color and a woman's name.
 Traveler should not be renamed.
 He was a horse who was loyal to his master.
 He did not have any choice who his master was.